raspibolt/raspibolt/raspibolt/raspibolt_xx_remote_lncli.md

 ```
 - Take note of the default directory

-- Make the necessary Lnd directory
+- Make the necessary default directory

 `> mkdir %LOCALAPPDATA%\Lnd`